janae-marie/greenspace-health/README.md

 #### License
 OSMnx is open source and licensed under the MIT license.
 OpenStreetMap’s open data license: https://www.openstreetmap.org/copyright
 ### CDC PLACES
 - Extract the following from the CDC PLACES dataset: YEAR, StateId, CountyName, Data_Value, Low_Confidence_Limit, High_Confidence_Limit, TotalPop18plus, and MeasureId = DEPRESSION.
 This will give us a subset of the data with the prevalence value of depression among adults by year, state, and county, with the lower and upper confidence interval values.
+#### Citation
+Centers for Disease Control and Prevention.
+PLACES: Local Data for Better Health. https://www.cdc.gov/places
+#### License
+PLACES data is public domain data.
+See: https://data.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-County-Data-20/swc5-untb/about_data

 ## Project Plan
 ### Challenges